-Or maybe you purchased a few bunches from the farmer’s market, and you need to preserve them.
+Or maybe you got a few bunches from the farmer’s market and want to preserve them for longer.

-Either way, freezing seems like the best solution, and that’s what we’re going to discuss in this article.
-In it, we cover:
+Either way, freezing is the best solution here, and that’s what we’ll discuss in this article.

 - how freezing affects chives, i.e., the pros and cons of doing it